Novachrono-DEVIL/follow-along-ecommerce/README.md

 ### Milestone 17

-- Modify the user schema to store cart products.
+- Created the cart schema to store products

-- Create an endpoint to receive product details and store them in the database.
+### Milestone 18

-- Define a cart schema to store products.
+- Created an Backend endpoint for cart page
-- Implement an endpoint to receive and store product details in the cart.
+- An endpoint to get products inside cart for user